 1. Lower the mattress

-According to the American Academy of Pediatrics (AAP), ”children are most likely to fall out of the crib when the mattress is raised too high for their height, or not lowered properly as they grow.”
+According to the American Academy of Pediatrics (AAP), ”children are most likely to fall out of the crib when the mattress is raised too high for their height, or not lowered properly as they grow (4).”

-Go an extra mile and remove all the soft animals, toys, and baby blankets from the crib as the baby/toddler may step on them and attempt climbing out of the crib.
+Go the extra mile and remove all the soft animals, toys, and baby blankets from the crib, as the baby/toddler may step on them and attempt to escape from the crib.
 Furthermore, ensure you place no furniture around the crib.
 In most cases, babies fall off the crib while trying to reach the furniture or use it to climb out of the crib.

 2. Adjust crib’s position

 If your baby or toddler’s crib has a side slightly higher than the other, then place the elevated side towards the room and the lower side towards the wall.
-It can help babies and young toddlers stay safe in the crib.
+This can help secure babies and young toddlers in the crib.
 This trick won’t work for those who have cribs with even sides.